Skip to content

 4. Describe the appropriate use of the login servers and how to request resources for work beyond those limits.

-5. Understand the primary resources tracked by the SLURM scheduler.
+5. Understand the primary resources tracked by the Slurm scheduler.

 6. Understand how to log in to HiPerGator using an SSH client.